 Past involvement with a steel plant and proposed direct student involvement with a steel plant.

 It is the responsibility of the submitter to assure that sufficient information is contained in the proposal for reviewers to evaluate the proposal according to the following criteria:

-Direct benefits to the iron and steel industry and the ferrous metallurgy/materials science programs in North America.
+Direct benefits to the iron and steel industry and the steel-related education in North America.

 The potential of the plan to increase the number of students studying metallurgy and materials science in North America.